At least 53 die in Russia shopping mall fire

 Video footage from inside the mall after the fire broke out showed a group of people in a smoke-filled staircase trying to smash a fire exit door, which was jammed.

+Russian President Vladimir Putin, elected to a new term last weekend, spoke by telephone with the governor of the Kemerovo region and with the head of the Emergencies Ministry.

+The Russian president “expressed his deep condolences to the relatives and loved ones of those who died,” the Kremlin said in a statement.

-Reporting by Maria Kiselyova; Writing by Christian Lowe; Editing by Larry King
+Reporting by Maria Kiselyova; Writing by Christian Lowe; Editing by Peter Graff